 Workload and assessment

-In Honours by Dissertation the emphasis is placed on your writing and research.
+In the Honours by Dissertation and Minor Studio project mode, the emphasis is placed on your writing and research.
 Your proposition and argument are the focus of your study.
-The Studio Project should be informed by your investigations and play a supportive role only.
+The studio project should be informed by your investigations and play a supportive role only.

-While it is not compulsory for candidates of Honours by Dissertation to attend the Studio Seminar/Research Paper A unit of study, it is recommended.
-The seminar program offers each student an opportunity show work in progress and to discuss their research with staff and students in their group.
-Participation can contribute to the development of both your Dissertation and the Minor Studio Project.
+While it is not compulsory for you to attend the Studio Seminar unit of study, it is recommended.
+The seminar program offers you an opportunity to show work in progress and to discuss your research with staff and students in the group.
+Participation can contribute to the development of both your dissertation and the studio project.

-The 15,000-word Dissertation provides the opportunity to develop a deeper understanding of theoretical and critical issues that affect art making.
-Writing a Dissertation at this level involves a commitment to serious scholarship, focused research, disciplined editing, rigorous analysis and frequent supervision.
+The Honours Dissertation unit of study provides the opportunity to develop a deeper understanding of theoretical and critical issues that affect art making.
+Writing a dissertation involves a commitment to serious scholarship, focused research, disciplined editing, rigorous analysis and frequent supervision.